 Volunteering extensively for health fairs here in California, helping organizations set up, providing health screenings, checking vitals, and educating residents about the importance of a healthy lifestyle have been extremely rewarding and enjoyable.
 This experience not only required strong leadership skills but also instilled compassion by practicing advocacy for the community.
 Good leadership and compassion are vital foundations for becoming a strong, competent CRNA.
 When I was shadowing one CRNA, Jennifer, I witnessed a lot of leadership skills being utilized in the OR - from induction to the process of extubating.
 I was especially impressed by her ability to take charge and put people to sleep, remove their pain, and wake them up effortlessly.
 I saw how Jennifer handled the OR with full charisma and how the surgeon completely trusted her and waited until she was ready before the operation began.

-As an active unit-based team representative (UBT) member for the ICU, I appreciate working together on unit improvement projects to provide safe, high-quality care for our patients.
-We constantly nurture a consensus concerning how to keep our patients’ environment safe.
-One way to maintain patient safety is through conducting regular surveys on nurses and physicians about security, such as reducing infection rates and other safety measures for the unit.
-Becoming a CRNA has always been my central professional goal, requiring a constant focus on patient safety and comfort.
-The second time I shadowed a CRNA, Anna, the patient who got extubated, suddenly went into a bronchospasm.
-Anna stayed constantly focused and knew what steps needed to be taken.
-I am particularly grateful to have gained experience in a level-one trauma, Neurosurgical ICU, managing multiple drips, operating the medical equipment, and providing care for the sick.
+As an active unit-based team representative (UBT) member for the ICU, I appreciate the collaborative efforts we make on unit improvement projects aimed at providing safe, high-quality care for our patients.
+We constantly nurture a consensus concerning how to keep our patients’ environment safe and secure.
+One effective strategy to maintain patient safety is through conducting regular surveys on nurses and physicians about security protocols, such as reducing infection rates and implementing other safety measures for the unit.
+Achieving my goal of becoming a Certified Registered Nurse Anesthetist (CRNA) has always been my central professional aspiration, which requires a constant focus on patient safety and comfort.

 DNP CRNA Neurosurgical ICU Health Fairs